Building Next Great American Homes™ is a “Snap”

-Last spring, Network Framing was invited to participate in an exciting project with architect Leigh Overland.
+Last spring, Network Framing was invited to participate in an exciting concept project with architect Leigh Overland.
 Next Great American Homes is a concept to demonstrate the feasibility and beauty of building homes that are energy-efficient, sustainable, and livable using new construction methods.

 The Ash Creek home in Fairfield, CT, is built with insulated concrete forms (ICF) instead of wood.
 NFS had the opportunity to provide the interior load-bearing and non-load-bearing walls on the lower level, first and second floors, second floor trusses, and necessary beams.
 Additionally, and a first for NFS, we provided the “window and door bucks” used during the ICF install.